Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Model definitions

-The model is trained on the wall-pressure spectra from \citet{dacome_scaling_2025} at $\Rt \in [4\,794,47\,015]$.
-The training procedure involves minimising the loss function, which is defined as the sum of the squared differences between the modelled and measured spectra, as well as a weighted difference between the modelled and theoretical variance proposed by \citet{lee_direct_2015}
+The model is {optimised} on the wall-pressure spectra from \citet{dacome_scaling_2025} at $\Rt \in [4\,794,47\,015]$. {We note that the highest-$\delta^+$ pipe spectra require facility-specific corrections (e.g. Helmholtz resonance and background-noise rejection), and such corrections are never perfect for a 1-D frequency spectrum (Appendix \ref{sec:uncertainties}).
+The imposed decay rates in this B form reduce concerns about overfitting to the extreme low- and high-frequency ends of the calibration spectra.
+However, the fitted parameters may carry some systematic uncertainty.
+This should be kept in mind when comparing the calibrated models to other/future measurements}.
+The fitting procedure involves minimising the loss function, which is defined as the sum of the squared differences between the modelled and measured spectra, as well as a weighted difference between the modelled and theoretical variance proposed by \citet{lee_direct_2015}

 Mathematically, the loss function is defined as